Autonomous Buses Will Revolutionize Public Transportation, but at What Cost?

 From an environmental standpoint, greenhouse gas emissions could see a slight reduction with fewer gas-powered vehicles on the road.
 By building and operating electrically-powered buses, transportation companies are able to reduce their carbon footprint.

-Autonomous bus manufacturers believe that self-driving buses will reduce a number of traffic risks, overall increasing the safety of passengers.
+Autonomous bus manufacturers believe that self-driving buses will reduce the number of traffic risks, overall increasing the safety of passengers.
 Jay Akin, CEO of Mushroom Networks, provides connectivity services for autonomous bus manufacturers.
 Mushroom utilizes IP connections to connect autonomous buses with their remote operators, give passengers access to WiFi while riding, and connect POS systems to the buses.

-“Autonomous buses will be able to help secure real time driving conditions,” Akin says.
+“Autonomous buses will be able to help secure real-time driving conditions,” Akin says.
 “Operating an autonomous bus removes the risk of human error.
 IP systems provide a continuous connection with operators miles away, preventing accidents and other lapses in judgment that could occur otherwise.”

 While Akin believes that autonomous buses may reduce the risk of accidents, bus operator Nemark Gipson believes that the use of technology could potentially increase the risk of accidents.
 Nemark Gipson is a professional bus driver for the Metropolitan Transit Authority of Harris County, also known as METRO.
 METRO transports civilians in the greater Houston Area, and operates bus, light rail, bus rapid transit, and paratransit services.